lrtibbetts/notes/TypeScript.md

 - Compiler flag to reduce friction between ES Modules and CommonJS: `esModuleInterop`
 - There are many TSConfig flags that influence module strategy

+##### Declaration files
+- predefined modules that describe the shape of JS values, or the types present, for the TS compiler
+- usually contained in files with a .d.ts extension
+- can be installed via npm using `@types`

 #pl #web